Building Fireline Downhill With Fire Below

-- Will wind direction be at your back?
+- Will the wind direction be at your back?
 Will it stay at your back?
-Talk about how winds can change when you are on a slope (e.g., time of day, upslope and down slope breezes, etc.).
+Talk about how winds can change when you are on a slope (e.g., time of day, upslope and downslope breezes, etc.).

 - Is the area free of chimneys and gullies?
-How would you negotiate your line location if there were chimneys and gullies below where you needed to be working?
+How would you negotiate your line location if there were chimneys and gullies below where you want to work?

-- Are there adequate safety zones and escape routes as you progress downhill?
+- Are there adequate safety zones and escape routes?
 How do you maintain adequate safety zones and escape routes as you progress downhill?

-- Can you carry your burnout downhill as you go to provide an anchor point and safety zones?
-Discuss how you decide when to carry the burnout with you or wait until you have tied in down below.
+- Can you complete the burnout downhill as you work, providing an anchor point and safety zones?
+Discuss how you decide to carry the burnout with you or wait until you have tied into a fireline down below.

 - Have lookouts been posted?
-What do the lookouts need to be on the watch for?
+What should they be monitoring?

-- Can the line be completed and burned out before the fire reaches the line?
+- Can the line be completed and burned out before the fire reaches it?
 Discuss how this would affect where you locate the line.

 - Do you have adequate resources to complete the assignment?
 What additional resources might you need to safely take on an assignment that includes building fireline downhill with fire below?
 How many resources do you want to engage?

-- Has everyone been briefed on the assignment, fire behavior, weather, communications, escape routes and safety zones, hazards and tactics?
-Discuss who might provide this briefing, where they are getting their information and where and when it might occur.
+- Has everyone been briefed on the assignment, fire behavior, weather, communications, escape routes and safety zones, hazards, and tactics?
+Discuss who might provide this briefing, where they would receive their information, and where and when it might occur.